AlanFromJapan/alanWebSites/README.md

     - NB: that rule won't be saved by default, unless you install some extra package on debian (`apt install iptables-persistent`)
     - Save the rule by `sudo iptables-save > /etc/iptables/rules.v4`
 1. Make the site start automatically by adding a *root's* **crontab** entry : `@reboot /path/to/startWebService.sh`

+### Post-Installation

-1. Setup an autorenew of the letsencrypt certificate with *root's* crontab: `11 4 13 */2 * certbot renew`
+1. Setup an autorenew every other month of the _letsencrypt_ certificate with *root's* crontab: `11 4 13 */2 * certbot renew`
+1. You can add another flask server that will listen to port 80 and redirect incoming request to port 443.
+It's here https://github.com/AlanFromJapan/MinimalHttpsRedirect
+    - YES YOU SHOULD USE NGINX or APACHE as a proper WSGI.
+Yes.
+Do it.
+    - If you go with my dirty solution the install is similar to what described above, you'll figure it out.
+1. Sometimes flask has a tendency when running without WSGI and with HTTPS to stop answering randomly.
+Some dirty tricks (the right answer is USE NGINX or another WSGI in front I read on the net):
+    - Restart the service daily at night
+    - Cron a curl request to flask every 10 mins.
+For a reason I can't fathom, it solves the problem...  ¯\\_ (ツ)_/¯

 ## Troubleshooting